 Not only no other person, but no name except that divinely appointed one (Matthew 1:21) by which salvation from sin can be expected – none given under heaven – no other means ever devised by God himself for the salvation of a lost world.
 All other means were only subordinate, and referred to him, and had their efficacy from him alone.
 He was the Lamb slain from the foundation of the world; and no man ever came, or can come, to the Father but by him.

-And, Matthew Henry’s Complete Commentary on the Bible states with regard to Acts 4:12,
+And, Matthew Henry’s Complete Commentary on the Bible states with regard to the same scripture,

-Although Barnes and perhaps some other Bible commentaries indicate that John 14:6 pertains to prayer as well as to other matters – particularly, eternal salvation – none of the Bible commentaries that we have read indicate that Jesus Christ was alluding only to prayer when He made the statements recorded in this verse.
+Although some Bible commentaries indicate that John 14:6 pertains to prayer as well as to eternal salvation, none of the Bible commentaries we have consulted indicate that Jesus Christ was alluding only to prayer when He made the statements recorded in this verse.
 Furthermore, the second statement by Jesus in this verse that “No one comes to the Father except through Me” should be considered in the context of Jesus’ first statement in the verse that “I am the way, the truth, and the life,” which gives no inference that Jesus was referring to prayer when He indicated that He is the only intermediary to God.

 Do Any Bible Scriptures Suggest an Alternative Way to Attain Eternal Salvation?